AresValley/Artemis-DB/static/236/description.md

-D-AMPS, also known as IS-54 and IS-136, is a second generation (2G) mobile phone system standard which develops on analog AMPS, a 1G standard.
-This system is also colloquially known as TDMA.
+IRA-ARQ, also known as BULG-ASCII and ASCII-ARQ, is a high data rate ARQ FSK system used by Bulgarian, Slovakian, and Czech diplomatic stations.
+The maximum speed of this mode has been seen to reach 1200 bd.
+Not seen much much nowadays